 #4: Sleek Side Bun

-Just as with the top bun, twist the length of the pony and secure it to the side, behind the ear, your pony is angled toward.
+Just as with the regular bun, twist the length of the pony and secure it to the side, behind the ear, your pony is angled toward.
+When your hair is greasy and you want to spend several more days without washing, you have to cope somehow with this problem.
+The easiest thing to experiment with is the position of your regular bun.
+Find out how to here.

 Place small hair elastics throughout your sleek ponytail, leaving space in between.
 Divide each space into two sections and loop the end of your pony through the space, pulling it through and tightening.
-After each section is looped, fluff it out for body and a finished look.
+After each section is looped, fluff your pull-through braid out for body and a finished look.

 #6: Sleek Loose Hair

-Secure the sides of the hair into a low ponytail underneath the rest of the hair.
+Want to know how to hide oily strands elegantly?
+First, brush your locks thoroughly and even straighten if needed, especially if you have knotty and tangled hair.
+It has to be super straight for this style.
+Then just secure the sides into a low ponytail underneath the rest of the hair.
 This will keep your hair long, loose and beautiful without grease weighing it down.
+A very good idea for the third-day hair!

 #7: Wrapped Ponytail

-Brush hair into a long or middle length ponytail.
-And then use a loop of wire to wrap a strand of hair around the hair elastic.
+Brush your long or middle length hair into a ponytail.
+Wrap a strand of hair around the hair elastic.
 Secure with a bobby pin.
+Simple, but cute.
+Second-day hair also deserves to be feminine and lovely-looking.
+Learn the technique of creating wrapped messy ponytail here.

 #10: Twisted Top Knot

 Spray some dry shampoo away from the hair, rub it into your scalp and brush excess product out.
 Grab a top section of hair and tie it off and out of the way.
-Grab the rest of the hair and twist it around into a bun and secure with a thick hair elastic.
-Then return to the front section, twist it tightly to the side and then wrap it around the bun.
-Secure with a second thick hair elastic.
+Take the rest of the hair and put it in your favorite bun.
+Secure with a thick hair elastic.
+Then return to the front section.
+Make a rope braid out of it (watch the video above with detailed instructions) and then wrap it around the bun.
+Secure with bobby pins.

 #11: Relaxed Bohemian Ponytail